 Upon successful completion, students will have the knowledge and skills to:

-- Discuss the relationship between structure and function in organ systems, with an emphasis on the cardiovascular, respiratory, renal and endocrine systems.
+- Discuss the relationship between structure and function in organ systems, with an emphasis on the musculoskeletal, cardiovascular, respiratory, renal, circulatory, gastrointestinal systems and endocrine systems.

 - Collect experimental data and interpret graphical representations of measured physiological parameters in light of established physiological principles.

 - Work collaboratively to develop and deliver an effective group presentation outlining the research question, methodology and key findings of an assigned research paper related to the above learning outcomes.

 - Take home question sets (n=2; 4 % each) (8) [LO 1,2]